hep-lbdl/dimuonAD/README.md

 # To process nanoAOD

+1. Download the CMS ROOT docker container: https://opendata.cern.ch/docs/cms-guide-docker#nanoaod.
+(For NERSC users: `conda activate cernroot` is sufficient.)

-1. Install this repo (standalone version): https://github.com/cms-opendata-analyses/nanoAOD-tools/
+2. Install this repo (standalone version): https://github.com/cms-opendata-analyses/nanoAOD-tools/. if installed, run `source standalone/env_standalone.sh`

-2. `python scripts/nano_postproc.py -J /global/u1/r/rmastand/dimuonAD/skim_files/Cert_271036-284044_13TeV_Legacy2016_Collisions16_JSON.txt -b /global/u1/r/rmastand/dimuonAD/skim_files/select_branches.txt /global/u1/r/rmastand/dimuonAD/skimmed_root_files root://eospublic.cern.ch//eos/opendata/cms/derived-data/PFNano/29-Feb-24/DoubleMuon/Run2016G-UL2016_MiniAODv2_PFNanoAODv1/240207_205537/0000/nano_data2016_1-1.root`
+3. Skim for the valid luminosity runs.

+In the `NanoAODTools` repository, run: `python run_skim.py -i 2` with `i` being the number of root files to process (takes a long time).